-John P. Bilbrey Age: 67 Executive Chair of the Board

-John P. (JP) Bilbrey has served as a member of our Board since July 2023.
+John P. Bilbrey Age: 68 Executive Chair of the Board John P. (JP) Bilbrey has served as a member of our Board since July 2023.
 He served as our interim Chief Executive Officer from October 2023 to December 2023.
 Mr. Bilbrey has also worked with Advent International, L.P. as an advisor since July 2023.
-Advent International, L.P. is affiliated with the Advent Funds that acquired the Olaplex business in January 2020.
+Advent International, L.P. is affiliated with the Advent Funds (as defined herein under "Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters") that acquired the Olaplex business in January 2020.
 Previously, Mr. Bilbrey served as President and Chief Executive Officer of The Hershey Company from 2011 until his retirement in March 2017.
 He also served as Chairman of Hershey from 2015 until March 2017 and as Non-Executive Chairman from March 2017 to May 2018.
 Mr. Bilbrey joined the management team of Hershey as Senior Vice President, President Hershey International in 2003 and served as Senior Vice President, President Hershey North America from 2007 to 2010 and as Executive Vice President and Chief Operating Officer from 2010 to 2011.
 He previously spent 22 years at The Procter & Gamble Company.
 Mr. Bilbrey currently serves on the board of directors of Colgate-Palmolive Company, Elanco Animal Health Incorporated and Tapestry, Inc. and previously served on the board of directors of Campbell Soup Company from 2019 to 2023.
 He also serves on the Kansas State University Foundation Board of Directors.
 Mr. Bilbrey earned a B.S. in Psychology from Kansas State University.
 We believe Mr. Bilbrey is qualified to serve on our Board based on his experience as the chief executive officer of a large, publicly-traded company as well as his strong operational and financial background in consumer facing industries.

-DEIRDRE FINDLAY Age: 50 Director

-Deirdre Findlay has served as a member of our Board since August 2021.
-Prior to the Pre-IPO Reorganization, Ms. Findlay had been a member of the Board of Managers of Penelope Group GP since September 2020.
-Ms. Findlay has served as Global Chief Commercial Officer of Sonos, Inc. since November 2023.
+DEIRDRE FINDLAY Age: 51 Director Deirdre Findlay has served as a member of our Board since August 2021.
+Prior to the Pre-IPO Reorganization (as defined herein under "Transactions with Related Persons - Tax Receivable Agreement"), Ms. Findlay had been a member of the Board of Managers of Penelope Group GP, LLC (the "Board of Managers of Penelope Group GP") - the former general partner of Penelope Group Holdings, L.P. ("Penelope Group Holdings"), a former indirect parent of Olaplex, Inc. - since September 2020.
+Ms. Findlay served as Global Chief Commercial Officer of Sonos, Inc. from October 2023 until March 2025.
 Previously, Ms. Findlay served as the Global Chief Marketing Officer of McAfee Corp. from January 2023 to October 2023, the Global Chief Marketing Officer and Head of Consumer Revenue at Condé Nast from 2020 to 2023 and the Global Chief Marketing Officer of Stitch Fix from 2018 to 2020.
 Prior to Stitch Fix, she served as Senior Director of Global Hardware Marketing with Google from 2013 to 2018, Senior Director of Consumer Marketing at eBay from 2011 to April 2013, and Senior Vice President of Digitas from 2000 to 2011.
 Ms. Findlay previously served on the board of directors of Sonos, Inc. from 2020 to 2023.
 Ms. Findlay holds a B.A. in Economics from Williams College and an M.B.A. from The Tuck School of Business at Dartmouth College.
 We believe Ms. Findlay is qualified to serve on our Board because of her extensive experience in digital marketing and her consumer insights leadership.